Sandeep011/chatbot-rag-app/README.md

 EMBED_MODEL=intfloat/e5-small-v2
 ```

-1) All configuration — database, embeddings, and LLM — are now handled via environment variables for clean portability across local, Docker, and Azure environments.
+1) All configuration, database, embeddings, and LLM, are now handled via environment variables for clean portability across local, Docker, and Azure environments.
 2) `.env` should be git-ignored to prevent sharing secrets.

 ### 3) Run Locally Using Docker Compose